Irvin Ungar: Historicana

 In 1987, Ungar founded Historicana (known as Holy Land Treasures from 1987 to 1991), becoming an antiquarian book dealer specializing in historic Judaica.
 In 1991, Historicana became a member of the Antiquarian Booksellers' Association of America.
 Notable items that Ungar owned and sold over the years include Anne Frank’s “Forget Me Not” autograph inscription; the original handwritten draft in Hebrew of Martin Buber’s 1939 letter to Mahatma Gandhi regarding a two-state solution in Palestine; a rare Theodor Herzl autograph letter, dated November 1900, stating a plan to “bring the cause of Zionism before the English Parliament”; and a letter signed by both King Ferdinand and Queen Isabella, dated 1492, on the confiscation of Jewish property and the expulsion of Jews from Spain.
 In addition, Historicana produced a series of American Judaica catalogues, as well as one-off catalogues for specialty collections.
 These included a Zion anniversary catalogue, The Birth of a Nation, commemorating the 50th anniversary of the State of Israel; and the Collector’s Haggadah Catalogue: 1695 – Present, which gave prospective buyers information and prices on almost 1500 Haggadot that Ungar owned at one time.

 Ungar's increasing interest in Arthur Szyk changed the direction and scope of Historicana in key ways.
 In 1999, Historicana became a small publishing imprint to reprint the exhibition catalogue from “Justice Illuminated: The Art of Arthur Szyk,” a Spertus Museum exhibition that Ungar had curated, which was the first major Szyk museum exhibition in decades.
 From there, Historicana served as publisher or co-publisher for several books about Szyk.
-In addition to operating Historicana, Ungar amassed the largest single collection of artwork by Szyk to date: The Arthur Szyk Collection, which was purchased in 2017 by the University of California, Berkeley through a monetary gift from philanthropist Tad Taube.
+In addition to operating Historicana, Ungar amassed the largest single collection of artwork by Szyk to date: The Arthur Szyk Collection was purchased in 2017 by the University of California, Berkeley through a monetary gift from philanthropist Tad Taube.